yanyiyang2000/jpeg-metadata-reader/README.md

 - [Constructing Exif Segment](#constructing-exif-segment)
 - [Reference](#reference)

 # Overview
-- This C library parses the Application Marker Segments of JPEG files to extract metadata.
+- This library parses the Application Marker Segments of JPEG files to extract metadata.
-- Only standard C library is used.
+- The C version is ready for use.
-- The only assumption is that the machine running the program is little-endian.
+- The C++ version is under development.

+# Note
+For now the library only support little-endian machines.

 # Prerequisites
 Install the following packages:
 - `gcc`
 - `cmake`

 # JPEG File Format [^1.1]
 Metadata of a JPEG file is stored in multiple *Application Marker Segments* (**APP**).